cabforum/servercert/docs/BR.md

 | `subjectKeyIdentifier`            | NOT RECOMMENDED | N            | See [Section 7.1.2.11.4](#712114-subject-key-identifier) |
 | Any other extension               | NOT RECOMMENDED | -            | See [Section 7.1.2.11.5](#712115-other-extensions) |

+**Notes**:
-**Note**: whether or not the `subjectAltName` extension should be marked Critical depends on the contents of the Certificate's `subject` field, as detailed in [Section 7.1.2.7.12](#712712-subscriber-certificate-subject-alternative-name).
+- whether or not the `subjectAltName` extension should be marked Critical depends on the contents of the Certificate's `subject` field, as detailed in [Section 7.1.2.7.12](#712712-subscriber-certificate-subject-alternative-name).
+- whether or not the `crlDistributionPoints` extension must be present depends on 1) whether the Certificate includes an Authority Information Access extension with an id-ad-ocsp accessMethod and 2) the Certificate's validity period, as detailed in [Section 7.1.2.11.2](#712112-crl-distribution-points)

 ##### 7.1.2.7.7 Subscriber Certificate Authority Information Access